-Di Zhu is an actress, classical pianist and the Managing Director at The Russian Arts Theater and Studio.
+Di Zhu is a critically-acclaimed actress, classical pianist and the Managing Director at The Russian Arts Theater and Studio.
 Her work in the theater has taken her to stages throughout New York City, as well as London, Scotland, Turkey and Japan.

 Di began her classical piano training at the age of seven, and made her debut at 17 with the Rochester Philharmonic Orchestra, after winning the Grand Prize in the Young Artist Auditions sponsored by the Rochester Philharmonic League.
 Shortly after, she won the Grand Prize at the Inaugural International New York Piano Competition and was featured in the documentary Speaking With Music (Dir.
 Lucy Bruel), which played nationally on PBS.
 At 18, Di was accepted into the Eastman School of Music as a scholarship student where she majored in Piano Performance and Literature.
 Throughout her training as a classical pianist, she studied under many Russian master teachers who fostered in her a deep love of Russian art and culture.